-For the models where all multiplicities $a{u,v}$ are in $\{0,1\}$, a complete classification is available: among the $2^8=256$ different models, Bousquet-Mélou and Mishna (2010) identified 79 nontrivial cases.
-For 22 of them they prove that the generating function is D-finite using certain groups G associated to each of the models.
-For a 23rd model, the notorious Gessel model $\{\leftarrow,\rightarrow,\nearrow,\nearrow,\checkmark\}$, their techniques do not apply but a proof by a different method based on computer algebra was found by Bostan and Kauers (2010).
+For the models where all multiplicities $a{u,v}$ are in $\{0, 1\}$ , a complete classification is available: among the $2^8 = 256$ different models, Bousquet-Mélou and Mishna (2010) identified 79 nontrivial cases.
+For 22 of them they prove that the generating function is D-finite using certain symmetry groups G associated to each of the models.
+For a 23rd model, the notorious Gessel model $\{\leftarrow, \rightarrow, \nearrow, \swarrow, \checkmark\}$ , their techniques do not apply but a proof by a different method based on computer algebra was found by Bostan and Kauers (2010).
 A computer-free proof was later found by Bostan et al. (2013).
 The remaining 56 models are not D-finite: Mishna and Rechnitzer (2009) and Melczer and Mishna (2013) showed that the generating functions of five of these models have infinitely many singularities and therefore are not D-finite.
-For the remaining models, Bostan et al. (2014b) proved that the counting sequences $f{0,0,n}$ for walks returning to the origin have asymptotic behaviour for $n\to\infty$ that D-finite functions cannot possibly have.
+For the remaining models, Bostan et al. (2014b) proved that the counting sequences $f{0,0,n}$ for walks returning to the origin have asymptotic behaviour for $n \to \infty$ that D-finite functions cannot possibly have.

 The need for a classification of quarter plane models with multiplicities arose in the classification project for octant models in 3D (Bostan et al., 2014a), as it turns out that some models in 3D can be reduced by projection to 2D models with multiplicities.
-For example, it is easy to see that the generating function for the octant model with step set $\left\{ \begin{pmatrix} -1 \\ 0 \end{pmatrix}, \begin{pmatrix} -1 \\ 0 \end{pmatrix}, \begin{pmatrix} 0 \\ -1 \end{pmatrix}, \begin{pmatrix} 1 \\ 0 \end{pmatrix} \right\}$ is D-finite if and only if the quadrant model with step set $\left\{ \leftarrow, \leftarrow', \downarrow, \nearrow \right\}$ is.
+For example, it is easy to see that the generating function for the octant model with step set $\left\{ \begin{pmatrix} -1 \\ 0 \end{pmatrix}, \begin{pmatrix} -1 \\ 1 \end{pmatrix}, \begin{pmatrix} 0 \\ -1 \end{pmatrix}, \begin{pmatrix} 1 \\ 0 \end{pmatrix} \right\}$ is D-finite if and only if the quadrant model with step set $\left\{ \leftarrow, \leftarrow', \downarrow, \nearrow \right\}$ is.
 Bostan et al. (2014a) have classified only the 527 models that they needed for their study, and point out that the classification problem for models with multiplicities is of interest in its own right.
-If the multiplicities are real numbers in the interval [0,1] whose sum is 1, they can be interpreted as probabilities of random walks.
-If the multiplicities $a{i,j}$ are left symbolic, then $f{i,j,n}$ is a polynomial in which the coefficient of $\prod{u,v} a{u,v}^{e{u,v}} \cdots a{1,1}^{e{1,1}}$ indicates how many walks there are in which the direction (u,v) is used $e{u,v}$ many times, for all u,v.

-For the present paper we carried out a systematic search over all the $4^8=65536$ models where each of the eight directions may have any of the four multiplicities 0, 1, 2, 3.
-Of these, 30307 are nontrivial and essentially different.
-Of these nontrivial models, 1457 turn out to be D-finite.
-79 of the D-finite models are even algebraic.
+For the present paper we carried out a systematic search over all the $4^8 = 65536$ models where each of the eight directions may have any of the four multiplicities 0, 1, 2, 3.
+Of these, 30307 are nontrivial and essentially different, and of these, 1457 turn out to be D-finite, and of these, 79 are even algebraic.
 Going one step further, we have identified families of D-finite models in which some or all of the "multiplicities" are arbitrary complex numbers.
 Rather than asking for a fixed model what the corresponding group is, we ask for a fixed group what all the models leading to this group are.
 In this way we obtain a small number of families that completely characterize all the models which lead to groups with at most eight elements.
-This characterization covers 1454 of the 1457 D-finite cases we discovered for multiplicities in $\{0,1,2,3\}$.
-The remaining three models have a group of order 10, which was too hard for us to analyze in full generality.
+This characterization covers 1454 of the 1457 D-finite cases we discovered for multiplicities in $\{0, 1, 2, 3\}$ , the remaining three models have a group of order 10, which was too hard for us to analyze in full generality.
 In view of the fact that all models previously considered had either a finite group of order at most eight or an infinite group, the appearance of these models was a surprise to us.
 We were less surprised to find, after spending some 6.5 years of computation time, that none of the models with a (probably) infinite group appears to be D-finite based on the inspection of the first 5000 terms.